Omega 3 Algae A+E®

 Ingredients per dose (2 capsules):

-- DHA (docosahexaenic acid): 500 mg
+- DHA (docosahexaenoic acid): 500 mg

-- EPA (Eikosapentaenic acid): 250 mg
+- EPA (eicosapentaenoic acid): 250 mg

-- Vitamin A (as beta carotene): 1500 mcg
+- Vitamin A (as beta-carotene): 1500 mcg

 - Format: Soft capsules that are easy to swallow.

-Recommended Use
+Recommended use

-Reservations and disclaimer
+Disclaimer and disclaimer

 - Keep out of reach of children.